 Kâmpôt's long pepper pearls enhance your meat and fish recipes as well as your cheese recipes.
 A rare pepper that almost disappeared from the face of the earth.

 Food pairing: Simmered dishes, in sauce, red and white meats, fish, shellfish, vegetables, fresh goat or sheep's cheese, fruity and chocolate desserts.

-Origin - Plantations: South of Cambodia
+Origin - Plantations: Southern Cambodia

 "Kâmpôt's long pepper pearls will seduce you with their clean notes of ripe fruit and cocoa."

 Warning: Last items in stock!

 If this family of peppers is quite similar to that of Piper Longum, Kâmpôt's Long Pepper, unlike Java's Long Pepper (Piper Longum), has the particularity of carrying kittens that grow upwards.

 This plant particularly appreciates soils rich in minerals and sufficiently aerated to allow optimal drainage.